IC-CMS/Prometheus/README.md

         To use just one of the builders: packer build -only={builder name} prometheus-template.json Or to not use one of the builders: packer build -except={builder name} prometheus-template.json

-        Now using two variable file
+        Now using two variable files
         1. Create a variable file for the credentials and include aws_access_key aws_secret_key